Financial Aid Frequently Asked Questions

-Yes.
-With the change to the academic calendar, there will be no financial aid available for Term 4 (July - Sept 2014).
+Yes, it may affect your aid.
 Students will be awarded for the Fall and Spring semesters only.
 For the Fall and Spring semesters, students enrolled in any courses less than the full 15-week semester may not receive their full aid until later in the term, and may be subject to reduction or repayment of aid for courses in which they registered but did not complete.
 Students will not receive their full disbursement until beginning attendance in all courses for which they are awarded.
 Please contact the Financial Aid Office if you have questions regarding your specific situation.

 I’m a military student or military dependent.
 What do I need to know about applying for Financial Aid?